Clara Peller

-Clara Peller (August 4, 1902 – August 11, 1987) was a Russian-born American manicurist and television personality who, already an octogenarian, starred in the 1984 "Where's the beef?" advertising campaign for the Wendy's fast food restaurant chain, created by the Dancer Fitzgerald Sample advertising agency.
+Clara Peller (born Rocha Swerdlova; August 4, 1902 – August 11, 1987) was a Russian-born American manicurist and television personality who, already an octogenarian, starred in the 1984 "Where's the beef?" advertising campaign for the Wendy's fast food restaurant chain, created by the Dancer Fitzgerald Sample advertising agency.

 Life and career

-Born in Imperial Russia, in 1902, one of eight or nine children born to Wolf Swerdlove (Swerdlov/Sverdlov; died 1949) and Yudis (aka "Julia" or "Judith") Tilkin (or Tilken; died 1952), young Clara spent most of her early life in Chicago.
-Her father left Russia when he was being drafted for the second time, and they settled down in Illinois.
-Clara married at age 20 to a local jeweler, William Peller.
+Born in Polotsk in Imperial Russia, in 1902, one of eight or nine children born to Wolf Swerdlove (originally Swerdlov/Sverdlov; died 1949) and Yudis (aka "Julia" or "Judith") Tilkin (or Tilken; died 1952), young Clara spent most of her early life in Chicago.
+Her father left Russia in February 1906 when he was being drafted for the second time, and after arriving in Boston, Massachusetts, they settled down in Illinois.
+At age 20, Clara married a local jeweler, William Peller.
 They had a son (Leslie) and a daughter (Marlene), but later divorced.
 She never remarried.
-She worked for 35 years as a manicurist at a local Chicago beauty salon, and later moved to the suburban North Shore area to be near her daughter, Marlene Necheles.
+She worked for 35 years as a manicurist at a Chicago beauty salon, and later moved to the suburban North Shore area to be near her daughter, Marlene Necheles.

 At age 80, Peller was hired as a temporary manicurist for a television commercial set in a Chicago barbershop.
 Impressed by her no-nonsense manners and unique voice, the agency later asked her to sign a contract as an actress for the agency.
 Though hard of hearing and suffering from emphysema, which limited her ability to speak long lines of dialogue, Peller was quickly used in a number of TV spot advertisements.
 She first attracted attention as a comical cleaning lady in an advertisement for the new Massachusetts State Lottery game "Megabucks", and later nationally in a series of commercials for the Wendy's restaurant chain.